Identifying and preventing FMLA abuse

 Misrepresenting the need for FMLA leave

-Sometimes employees may misrepresent their need for leave when submitting an FMLA request.
-This can come in the form of falsifying certification documents or changing the dates on certification forms to extend the end date of their leave beyond what the medical provider recommended.
+Sometimes, employees may misrepresent their need for leave when submitting an FMLA request.
+This can occur by falsifying certification documents or changing the dates on certification forms to extend the end date of their leave beyond what the medical provider recommended.

 Employers may contact the signing healthcare professional to verify the validity of the documents submitted or ask for clarification, so employers doing their due diligence will often uncover instances of document falsification fairly quickly.

-The other form of misrepresentation that may occur, which is harder for employers to spot, is an employee misrepresenting their need for leave to the healthcare provider themselves.
-They may be dishonest about how their symptoms are impacting their ability to work, or what caregiving duties they are actually going to be doing for a family member.
+The other form of misrepresentation that may be harder for employers to spot is an employee misrepresenting their need for leave to the healthcare provider themselves.
+They may be dishonest about how their symptoms impact their ability to work or what caregiving duties they will do for a family member.
 Not everyone with a health condition or who has a family member dealing with health struggles is entitled to FMLA leave.

 Using FMLA leave to call out for ineligible purposes

-Employees taking intermittent leave under the FMLA have more freedom to call out of work without penalty when their symptoms flair up or they need to access care for themselves or an eligible family member.
+Employees take intermittent leave under the FMLA.
+They have more freedom to call out of work without penalty when their symptoms flare up or they need to access care for themselves or an eligible family member.
 However, this system does leave room for misuse.
-Employees may attempt to stack their FMLA leave with vacation time or holiday weekends to get some extra time to enjoy themselves.
+Employees may attempt to stack their FMLA leave with vacation or holiday weekends to get extra time to enjoy themselves.
 Some employees may also call out for things like hangovers, social events, or other personal days off unrelated to their active FMLA claim.

 Using FMLA leave to avoid undesirable work obligations